canonical-ols/snapstore-snap-docs/en/install.md

 To run the Snap Store Proxy, you will need:

-* A server running Ubuntu 20.04 LTS on AMD64.
+* A server running Ubuntu 18.04 LTS or newer on AMD64.
 * The ability (e.g. firewall rules) for the server to initiate network connections to https://api.snapcraft.io, https://public.apps.ubuntu.com, and https://login.ubuntu.com.